zowe/docs-site/docs/troubleshoot/app-framework/appserver-error-codes.md

   **Action:**

   By default, the App server runs in a cluster.
-You can specify minimum number of cluster workers
+You can specify minimum number of cluster workers.

 ### ZWED0213I

-  Environmental variable ZLUX_MAX_WORKERS was not a valid number therefore _count_ will be used as the maximum workers
+  Environmental variable ZLUX_MAX_WORKERS was not a valid number therefore _count_ will be used as the maximum workers.

   **Reason:**

-  ZLUX_MAX_WORKERS environment variable is not valid, so the maximum number of workers as part of the cluster will be _count_
+  ZLUX_MAX_WORKERS environment variable is not valid, so the maximum number of workers as part of the cluster will be _count_.

   **Action:**

   By default, the App server runs in a cluster.
-You can specify maximum number of cluster workers
+You can specify maximum number of cluster workers.